Joe Amos PgDip/MBACP

 Counsellor and Psychotherapist

 Alongside addiction, I also work with a range of related issues including anxiety, stress, burnout, depression, grief, and life transitions.
-If you're feeling stuck, overwhelmed, or simply in need of someone to talk to, I’m here to help.
+If any of this resonates with you, I’d be very happy to offer an initial conversation so you can see whether working together feels right.

 I am a qualified counsellor and psychotherapist.
 I hold a Post Graduate Qualification in Counselling and Psychotherapy from Cumbria University, an approved provider of training programmes.
 Prior to establishing my private practice, I worked as a counsellor in colleges and recovery centres.
 I currently offer counselling to Red Rose Recovery, Kendal college and Physicians Anonymous — a peer-support network for doctors facing burnout, stress, and related challenges. (https://physiciansanonymous.org/coaches-and-mentors/)